jingconan/SADIT/README.md

 I have recorded several hand by hand video tutorials for SADIT 1.0.
 The usage of SADIT 1.1 is **a little bit different**, but I think these videos will still be useful.
-I will record new videos for latest version of SADIT when I have time.
+I will record new videos for the latest version of SADIT when I have time.

 ### Installation